Promoting Your SecureDrop Instance¶

 So here are a few tips used by some of the news outlets that have seen the most success with SecureDrop.

-High Profile Announcement¶
+Make a High Profile Announcement¶

 Anytime you launch a SecureDrop, you’ll want to write an accompanying news story along with it to alert your readers and potential sources where to submit information.
 Almost every news organization already does this, but some good recent examples come from USA Today, The Guardian, and Wired.
 You can also write a companion Q & A like the Washington Post did.